ORBERA® Intragastric Balloon

 The procedure to insert the intragastric balloon lasts only 30 minutes, with patients able to go home the same day–many after just a couple of hours.
 Recovery from gastric balloon insertion is generally very easy.
 Patients are required to stick to a liquid diet for approximately two weeks, and are back on a diet of normal food by three weeks after having the gastric balloon inserted.
 As there is no invasive surgery, there are none of the complications involved with traditional weight loss surgery.

-Intragastric balloon patients are intended to participate in a diet and exercise plan designed and monitored by their doctor and nutritionist.
+Intragastric balloon patients are intended to participate in a diet and exercise plan designed and monitored by Dr. Bagshahi and a nutritionist.

 Pros and Cons of the Gastric Balloon

 Finding a safe, effective weight loss solution can be challenging, and with many options to choose from, it’s often tough to make a decision.
 One non-invasive, effective weight loss option is the intragastric balloon, which is an inflatable device that is filled with saline after being place into the stomach.
 It’s designed to aid in weight loss by managing hunger.
-If you’re unsure whether this is the best weight loss option for you in Fort Worth, TX, here’s a closer look at the pros, cons, and potential risks that come with choosing a gastric balloon surgery for weight loss.
+If you’re unsure whether this is the best weight loss option for you, here’s a closer look at the pros, cons, and potential risks that come with choosing a gastric balloon surgery for weight loss.

 The greatest pro of going with the intragastric balloon is that it does offer successful weight loss, and in most cases offers fast, extreme weight loss that’s greater than you could achieve with exercise and dieting alone.
 However, choosing this weight loss option comes with many other benefits as well.
 Other pros include: